Old Man of the Sea: References in poetry

 The Old Man of the Sea is alluded to in Edwin Arlington Robinson's book-length narrative poem King Jasper.
 In part 3 of the poem, King Jasper dreams of his deceased friend Hebron (whom Jasper betrayed) riding on his back.
 "You cannot fall yet, and I'm riding nicely," Hebron tells Jasper.
 "If only we might have the sight of water, / We'd say that I'm the Old Man of the Sea, / And you Sinbad the Sailor."
 Hebron then turns to gold (a symbol of Jasper's motivation for betraying him) and coaxes Jasper to leap across a ravine with the heavy, golden Hebron on his back.

-The Old Man of the Sea also figures in the poetry of West Indian poet Derek Walcott.
+The Old Man of the Sea also figures in the work of West Indian poet Derek Walcott.
 In a 1965 paper, "The Figure of Crusoe", writing about the poem "Crusoe's Journal", Walcott notes:

 Referencing the figures of Adam, Christofer (Columbus) and Friday in succession, the poem's narrator remarks, "All shapes, all objects multiplied from his,/our ocean's Proteus;/in childhood, his derelict's old age/was like a god's."

-References in other works

-The Old Man of the Sea is briefly mentioned in Michael Scott's The Sorceress: The Secrets of the Immortal Nicholas Flamel to prevent Perenelle Flamel from escaping Alcatraz.

-Going by the name Nereus, this character features in The Titan's Curse, the third novel in the Percy Jackson and the Olympians series, in which Percy wrestles him.

-The Old Man of the Sea is mentioned in The Devil's Code (2000) by John Sandford.
-It is also mentioned in The Navigator by Morris West.

-The Old Man of the Sea is mentioned in The Log from the Sea of Cortez by John Steinbeck.

-The Old Man of the Sea is also a card in Magic: The Gathering trading card game in the expansion Arabian Nights based upon the character in Sinbad voyages, with Susan Van Camp's artwork clearly demonstrating a controlling and torturous character.

-The Old Man of the Sea is mentioned in Avengers, Vol. 1, No. 1 (1963) by Loki.

-The Old Man also appears in the fourth episode of the Japanese anime series Arabian Nights: Sinbad's Adventures.
-This version is able to speak and execute feats of superhuman strength, and can turn himself into a humanoid goat.

-The Old Man of the Sea is mentioned in Little Women (1868-9) by Jo in reference to Aunt March.